A primal-dual interior point trust region method for second-order stationary points of Riemannian inequality-constrained optimization problems: Abstract

 \section{Abstract}

 We consider Riemannian inequality-constrained optimization problems.
 Such problems inherit the benefits of Riemannian approach developed in the unconstrained setting and naturally arise from applications in control, machine learning, and other fields.
 We propose a Riemannian primal-dual interior point trust region method (\RIPTRM{}) for solving them.
-We prove its global convergence to an approximate Karush-Kuhn-Tucker point and a second-order stationary point.
+We prove its global convergence to an approximate Karush-Kuhn-Tucker point and a weak second-order stationary point.
+Under the strict complementarity condition, this result reduces to global convergence to a second-order stationary point.
 To the best of our knowledge, this is the first algorithm that incorporates the trust region strategy for constrained optimization on Riemannian manifolds, and has the second-order convergence property for optimization problems on Riemannian manifolds with nonlinear inequality constraints.
 We conduct numerical experiments in which we introduce a truncated conjugate gradient method and an eigenvalue-based subsolver for \RIPTRM{} to approximately and exactly solve the trust region subproblems, respectively.
-Empirical results show that \RIPTRM{}s find solutions with higher accuracy compared to an existing Riemannian interior point method and other algorithms. \isextendedversion{Additionally, we observe that \RIPTRM{} with the exact search direction shows promising performance in an instance where the Hessian of the Lagrangian has a large negative eigenvalue.}{}
+Empirical results show that \RIPTRM{}s consistently find solutions with high accuracy. \isextendedversion{Additionally, we observe that \RIPTRM{} with the exact search direction shows promising performance in an instance where the Hessian of the Lagrangian has a large negative eigenvalue.}{}

 \begin{AMS} 65K05, 90C30 \end{AMS}